sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

 4. **Now this step is key:** Open the folder where `index.js` lives in vim by typing `vim .`.

 Of course, I'm just kidding, don't actually open the folder in vim.
-Open the folder in what ever text editor your prefer.
+Open the folder in whatever text editor your prefer.
 If you're unsure of how, give the command `subl .` a try in your terminal.

 **Note:** If you fell victim to my prank and are stuck in vim you can exit by hitting the `ESC` key and then typing `:q` and then hitting `ENTER`.